Inc44/MaTools/README.md

 ## 📜 License

 This software is under the GNU General Public License v3.0 (GPL-3.0).
-For comprehensive details, refer to [LICENSE.md](LICENSE.md).
+For comprehensive details, refer to [LICENSE](LICENSE).